Allenkar63/Selection-Sort/README.md

 ### 1. **Selection Sort Algorithm**:
 Selection Sort repeatedly finds the minimum element from the unsorted part and swaps it with the first unsorted element.

+### 2. **Insertion Sort Algorithm**:
+Insertion Sort builds a sorted array by repeatedly taking each element from the unsorted part of the array and inserting it into its correct position in the sorted part.

+### 3. **Bubble Sort Algorithm**:
+Bubble Sort repeatedly compares adjacent elements in the array and swaps them if they are in the wrong order, "bubbling" the largest unsorted element to its correct position.

 ## Conclusion:
 In this experiment we learned about many sorting algorithms such as bubble sort,selection sort and insertion sort with cpp.